Tajikistan Entry Requirements

 Prohibited Items

-• Narcotics and illegal drugs - strict laws with severe penalties
+• Illegal narcotics and drugs - strictly forbidden and carry severe penalties

-• Weapons, ammunition, and explosives without special permission
+• Weapons, ammunition, and explosives are prohibited without specific official authorization.
+Leave them at home.

 Restricted Items